Table Of Contents

 Take a look at their website to see how professional and thorough it is vs. a cookie cutter website.
 Their website is an expression of their online marketing ability (if they cannot market themselves, how are they going to effectively market your home?).
 As you start to compare websites it will become obvious who is a top agent and who isn’t.
 For instance, look at the quality and quantity of the information provided on their website.
 Do they have a couple of testimonials or many?
 Do they have a blog that has existed for years, is up-to-date, shares valuable information and valuable comments?

 When it comes down to listing your home, your agent will recommend a pre-listing inspection.
 An inspection is performed by a professional, licensed home inspector.
-Your agent may recommend a reputable inspector based off of their experience with them but you can choose to go with a different inspector.
-If you’re using an inexperienced agent, he/she won’t have a lengthy history with inspectors.
-Research the recommended inspector and compare to others.
+Your agent may recommend a reputable inspector based off of their experience, but you can choose to go with a different inspector.
+If you’re using an inexperienced real estate agent, he/she won’t have a lengthy history with inspectors.
+Research the recommended inspector and compare to others, as you seek out someone with experience.
 Ask your agent if they’re comfortable making a recommendation and how often they’ve worked with inspectors.
 Also, take into consideration the advice from family and friends who have had experience with inspectors and ask your agent about their recommendations.

 Your agent should attend the inspection.
 If they tell you they are not going to attend, ask them to anyway.
 You can attend the inspection as well and it’s encouraged.
-An inspection provides the best opportunity to learn about the condition of your home and and problems that exist.
+An inspection provides the best opportunity to learn about the condition of your home and any problems that exist before putting it on the market.

-Once you receive the pertinent facts about your home, you can make informed decisions on which issues you need to tackle when selling your home.
-By making repairs before selling your house, you’ll lower the likelihood of negotiations later on.
+Once you receive the results of the inspection, you can make informed decisions on which issues you need to tackle before selling your home.
+By making repairs before putting your house on the market, you’ll lower the likelihood of dealing with negotiations later on.

 Don’t panic if you see a major repair on the report that will likely cost thousands of dollars.
 A good agent will be able to shed light on the issue and provide steps to either resolve the issue or include it as a negotiation in the contract.